Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models: Empirical application

 \section{Empirical application}

 In this section we apply our method to detect breakpoints for the FRED-MD (Federal Reserve Economic Data - Monthly Data) data set.
-The FRED database is maintained by the Research division of the Federal Reserve Bank of St. Louis, and is publicly accessible and updated in real-time.
+The FRED database is maintained by the research division of the Federal Reserve Bank of St. Louis, and is publicly accessible and updated in real time.
 Our analysis utilizes a sample of 126 unbalanced monthly time series, covering the period from January 1959 to July 2024.
 These series are categorized into eight groups: (1) output and income, (2) labor market, (3) housing, (4) consumption, orders, and inventories, (5) money and credit, (6) interest rates and exchange rates, (7) prices, and (8) stock market.
-Following the literature, we replaced the missing values replaced by the EM algorithm and transform the data into approximately stationary series and replaced outliers, so that we obtain a total of $T=785$ monthly observations for each macroeconomic variable.
-One can refer to McCracken and Ng (2016) for the detailed data description.
+Following the literature, we replace the missing values using the expectation-maximization algorithm and transform the data into approximately stationary series with the outliers replaced, so that we obtain a total of $T=785$ monthly observations for each macroeconomic variable.
+One can refer to \cite{McCracken2016} for the detailed data description.

+In selecting the number of breaks, we set the minimum segment length to $h=20$ months and restrict candidate break dates to the monthly grid.
+We consider $m\in\{0,1,\ldots,8\}$ as the candidate numbers of breaks.
+For each $m$, we minimize the QML objective over all admissible partitions using the dynamic programming algorithm and then select $\hat m$ by minimizing Eq.~(\ref{model_selection}).
+In our empirical application, $N=126$, $r=7$ (selected by Bai--Ng IC2 on the full sample), and $\hat\rho=0.9574$, so the penalty term is numerically